dhruvA207/student/_posts/Foundation/C-github_pages/2025-09-09-github_pages-Dhruvs-blog.md

 - Made changes to the background.md file
 - By editing the front matter, we were able to change the background image for our website

+# Final Thoughts

+After many efforts and tries, I started to understand what to do and I was able to get everything that I learned set up on my Mac.
+It was unlike anything I had done before, but I can't wait to learn more in the next coming weeks!